helloshyann/Group8LoanApp/README.md

 # Personal Loan Lending Application

 The Jones, Jobe, & Jackson lending firm has been financing mortgage, auto, and personal loans since October 15, 2020!
-When it comes to getting the best rates in the country, JJ&J has you in good hands.
+When it comes to getting the best rates in the country, JJJ has you in good hands.

 ## How It Works